now

 Show Lollipop’s value early in the journey

-• On the first launch, the signup flow was the first thing to appear, and there was no option for a "guest journey."
+• At launch, the signup flow was the first thing to appear, and there was no option for a "guest journey."

 • The onboarding process was streamlined from 8 steps down to 4, with the same goal of getting users to Lollipop's value proposition more quickly.